VisDunneRight/rel-diag_mturk_analysis/readme.md

 # Directions for exporting a PDF

-JupyterLab doesn't wrap cell text when exporting to PDF.
-This causes the resulting PDFs to not include all the source code.
-The fix is to replace the templates.

-1. From `./jupyter_lab_exporter` copy `article.tplx` and `style_ipython.tplx` to `./env/Lib/site-packages/nbconvert/templates/latex/`, overwriting the defaults.

-1. In the JupyterLab menu click `File`→`Export Notebook As`→`Export Notebook to PDF` and wait for it to finish and download the PDF.
+1. In the JupyterLab menu click `File`→`Save and Export Notebook As`→`PDF` and wait for it to finish and download the PDF.

-Note that Altair figures may be fuzzy.
-There is [at least one way](https://github.com/altair-viz/altair/issues/329#issuecomment-473524751) to try to fix this.

 # Optional features